CHLoschen/ProgrammingForChemists/README.md

 These notebooks are part of my lecture Python Programming for Chemists given at the TH Köln.

-You can access the notebooks with your browser, but for the course, a local [Installation](#installation) of Python is recommended.
+You can access the notebooks with your browser, but for the course, a local [installation](#installation) of Python is recommended.

 ---